 David Birch, Leader, Data Visualisation Group, Data Science Institute, Imperial College London

-Big data visualisations in the factorial analysis of risk factors and resource planning for non-public sector health providers, with the Data Observatory, a data visualisation studio and decision making space housed within the Data Science Institute at Imperial College
+Big data visualisations in the factorial analysis of risk factors and resource planning for non-public sector health providers, with the Data Observatory, a data visualisation hub and decision making space housed within the Data Science Institute at Imperial College

 mHealth global health policy and mental health at the Centre for Health Policy, Imperial College and Fellow of WISH, World Innovation Summit for Health